 Taxis in Tokyo

-Taxis in Tokyo are plentiful but expensive, though they can be helpful if travelling late at night when most other public transport options cease operating.
-Taxi drivers might not speak English, so it's a good idea to have one's destination written in Japanese for the driver.
-It isn't necessary to tip the driver.
+Taxis in Tokyo are plentiful but expensive.
+They're a good option if you need to travel late at night when most other public transport options cease operating.
+Taxi drivers might not speak English, so it's a good idea to have your destination written in Japanese for the driver.

 Useful links